Get the AI Strategy Playbook Now

 Apple music value proposition

 Music streaming services like Spotify and Apple Music accounted for 80 percent of all recorded music revenue in 2019 in the US and close to 50% globally.
 The value proposition for music streaming relies on on-demand service, breadth of music and quality.
-Apple’s ecosystem of devices is perfectly placed to help integrate and sell its music offer.
+Apple’s ecosystem of devices is ideally placed to help integrate and sell its music offer.

 Apple Arcade